 The first annual meeting of the General Assembly of the Presbyterian Church in the United States of America (PCUSA) convened in 1789 in Philadelphia, Pennsylvania.
-The third assembly, the one that John Woodhull would moderate, was also held in Philadelphia.
+The third assembly, the one that John Woodhull was elected moderator, was also held in Philadelphia.
 From 1789 through the division of the PCUSA into Old School and New School in 1837, the meetings were all held in Philadelphia except for two in Carlisle, one in Pittsburgh, and one in Winchester, Virginia, which explains why some commissioners coming from more distant presbyteries complained about the Philadelphia-centric assemblies.
 However, the Philadelphia hub was to a great degree due to William Penn’s Pennsylvania providing the best opportunity for Presbyterian expansion because in other British colonies the Church of England was established—Presbyterians were considered dissenters requiring licenses to preach and were subject to the whims of colonial governors and the current politics of religion.
 Though personally a Quaker, Penn’s colony was open to other religious groups in addition to Presbyterians, such as Anabaptists, Lutherans, and others who were not permitted in other British colonies or required special permission to hold services.
 E. S. Gaustad’s Historical Atlas of Religion in America, 1962 edition, presents the distribution of Presbyterians and Quakers in Pennsylvania circa 1850.
 One map shows that Pennsylvania’s Presbyterians had churches in all counties of the state but two, while the map for the Quakers shows their greatest density of congregations in the counties of the southeastern corner of the state with little or no presence in other counties.
 Pennsylvania’s toleration of non-Quaker religious groups facilitated the preponderantly Presbyterian presence in the state and resulted in Philadelphia becoming the heart of the PCUSA.

 John Woodhull was born to his like-named father and mother, Elizabeth, at Miller’s Place, Long Island, January 26, 1744.
 Mrs. Woodhull was the daughter of Major William Henry Smith who owned St. George’s Manor on Long Island.
 The property had been inherited from his father.
 Infant John was the second born of a nine child household that included eight sons and one undoubtedly greatly pampered daughter named Elizabeth.
 The Woodhulls were descended from Richard Wodhull (early variant spelling) of Brookhaven, Long Island, who had settled in the colony in the mid-seventeenth century.
 As John matured he received preparation for further studies in a school mastered by his mother’s brother, Rev. Caleb Smith (Yale 1743), a minister in what is currently Orange, New Jersey.